MCA-Bench: A Multimodal Benchmark for Evaluating CAPTCHA Robustness Against VLM-based Attacks: Agent Pipeline and Experiments

 \subsection{MCA-Bench Dataset Overview}

 MCA-Bench is the first multimodal CAPTCHA dataset covering visual recognition, point selection, textual reasoning, and interactive operations.
 It features varied image sizes, publicly sourced tasks for diversity and reproducibility, and a large training set that supports multi-image fine-tuning to improve generalization.
-Key statistics (categories, image sizes, and sample counts) appear in Appendix A.1.